 There is no rigid boundary between safe and risky drinking – it differs between persons, conditions, and where someone is in their lives.

-Currently, there is no evidence that small amounts of alcohol is beneficial for your health - do not start drinking "because of health reasons".
+Currently, there is no evidence that small amounts of alcohol are beneficial for your health – do not start drinking "because of health reasons".

 If you've had a drink (or a few) and wondered, "what effect is this having on me?", you can check our blood alcohol content calculator.
 It even estimates the time when you'll be sober again!

 These are the steps to calculate your Audit-C score: